iiasa/Condor_run_R/README.md

 When a job is run on an execute host, the cached bundle is decompressed in a scratch directory.
 This creates the file tree that the job needs to run.
 By passing the job number to the main script of the job, each job in the run can customize the calculation even though it is using the same bundle as input, e.g. by using the job number to select one scenario out of a collection of scenarios.

-**Beware:** only when the jobs of the run are queued can an additional run be submitted.
+**⚠️Beware:** only when the jobs of the run are queued can an additional run be submitted.
 This is after the submit script prints the message

 `It is now possible to submit additional runs.`